Fulde-Ferrell-Larkin-Ovchinnikov state induced by antiferromagnetic order in $\kappa$-type organic conductors: Discussion

-Our theoretical proposal of the AFM-induced FFLO superconductivity is applicable not only to $\kappa$-type organic conductors but also to many other materials hosting the AFM (or magnetic octupole/altermagnetic) order with anisotropic spin splitting, which have recently attracted much interest~\cite{Suzuki2017, Suzuki2019, Hayami2018, HikaruWatanabe2018, Smejkal2022_Sep, Smejkal2022_Dec}.
-Indeed, a recent theoretical study~\cite{Zhang2023_arXiv} has proposed that Cooper pairs in altermagnets acquire finite COM momentum through the analysis of Cooper-pair propagator~\cite{Lee1972} in a continuum model.
+Our theoretical proposal of the AFM-induced FFLO superconductivity is applicable not only to $\kappa$-type organic conductors but also to many other materials hosting the unusual $\bm{q} = 0$ AFM (or magnetic octupole/altermagnetic) order with anisotropic spin splitting, which have recently attracted much interest~\cite{Suzuki2017, Suzuki2019, Hayami2018, HikaruWatanabe2018, Smejkal2022_Sep, Smejkal2022_Dec}.
+Indeed, a recent theoretical study~\cite{Zhang2023_arXiv} has proposed that Cooper pairs in altermagnets acquire finite COM momentum through the analysis of a Cooper-pair propagator~\cite{Lee1972} in a continuum model.
+We should note that, unlike the case of the Zeeman field where highly two-dimensional compounds are required for the realization of the FFLO state to avoid orbital breaking, the mechanism here is free from such an effect; therefore, three-dimensional compounds can also be candidates, expanding the scope of target materials.